BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-steps.md

 ## Manual Steps for RHSSO 7.4 upgrade
 (As a direct upgrade with existing instance did not work, we have to manually handle the upgrade with separate job pod and update existing data.)

-**Notes:** step 1 & 2 are completed as prerequsites for the upgrade in dev/test/prod.
+**Notes:** step 1 & 2 are completed as prerequisites for the upgrade in dev/test/prod.
 In the case where they need to be generated again, follow the steps.
 Otherwise, start with Step 3.

 ### 1. Obtain upgrade DB script: